Q Slim Power Bank Pro 10000 mAh Review

 As it's in the name of this category of products — portable chargers — it's easy to see why portability is our most important metric overall, which accounts for 40% of the total score.
 In this metric, we rated and compared how easily each charger fit in a pocket, as well as its size and weight.
-The Q Slim isn't the most compact or portable battery we have seen but it is still quite easy to carry around, earning a 6 out of 10.
+The Q Slim isn't the most compact or portable battery we have seen but it is still quite easy to carry around.

 This portable charger is a little on the longer side but still isn't too bad to carry around in your pocket, feeling astonishingly similar to one of the larger smartphone models.
 You hardly notice it while sitting if it's in a back pocket and it isn't overly uncomfortable in the front pocket of a pair of pants.
 Basically, it fits anywhere a smartphone will when it comes to pockets or bags.

-Next, we moved on to rating and comparing the capacity of each battery pack, as we found out that the stated capacity didn't always seem to be correct when subjected to our real-world testing conditions.
+Next, we moved on to rating and comparing the capacity and efficiency of each battery pack, as we found out that the stated capacity didn't always seem to be correct when subjected to our real-world testing conditions.
 For this test, we used a dummy load resistor and digital multimeter to pull power from the battery at the maximum rate that it would support, then calculated the actual milliamp-hours we were able to extract.
 We then dropped the dummy load to a one amp draw to see if we could get any additional power out of them.
-Additionally, we also truth tested any manufacturer claims about the number of complete charges you could get from the battery for specific devices.
-The Q Slim Power Bank Pro did slightly above average, earning a 6 out of 10 in this pair of tests, which constitute 30% of its final score.
+Additionally, we also truth-tested any manufacturer claims about the number of complete charges you could get from the battery for specific devices.
+The Q Slim Power Bank Pro did slightly above average in this pair of tests, which constitute 30% of its final score.

 The Q Slim has a maximum power output of 2.1 amps and we were able to pull 6,595 milliamp-hours out of this portable power pack before it called it quits, or around 66% of its stated capacity.
 We did get a little more juice out of it when we dropped the power draw to one amp — about 424 more milliamp-hours — before the Q Slim completely died.

 The Q Slim 10000 mAh did extremely well in our third metric — Added Convenience — which comprises 20% of its total score.
-It earned an 8 out of 10 for its phenomenal performance in this group of tests, which cover the different features and functions that make this power pack simpler and easier to use.
+It earned a top score for its phenomenal performance in this group of tests, which cover the different features and functions that make this power pack simpler and easier to use.

 As mentioned above, this portable power bank has three different integrated device charging cables — a micro-USB, an Apple Lightning, and a USB-C.